 IT Specialists should have no problem finding a civilian job when they choose to leave the U.S. Army.

-It is different from some Military Occupational Specialties (MOS) which have no direct civilian job equivalent.
+It is different from some Military Occupational Specialties (MOS) that have no direct civilian job equivalent.

 The skills you learn will prepare you for a career as a data-processing technician, network support technician, or computer programmer.